ccleberg/cmc.pub/content/blog/2023-10-11-self-hosting-authelia.md

 # Overview

 [Authelia](https://www.authelia.com/) is an open-source authentication service that allows you to place a portal between end users on the internet and self-hosted services on your server.

 You can require one factor (username+password) or two factor authentication for any such user before allowing them to access a specific service on your domain.

-This guide will walk through a standard installation of Authelia for `example.com`, using `auth.example.com` as
-Authelia\'s authentication domain and `teddit.example.com` as
-the website we want to protect behind the authentication portal.
+This guide will walk through a standard installation of Authelia for `example.com`, using `auth.example.com` as Authelia's authentication domain and `teddit.example.com` as the website we want to protect behind the authentication portal.

 # Prerequisites

 This guide assumes you have the following already set-up:

 - A registered domain with DNS pointing to your server.
 - A subdomain for Authelia (`auth.example.com`) and a subdomain to protect via Authelia (`app.example.com`).
 - A working Nginx web server.
 - Docker and docker-compose installed.

 # Installation

 This guide will walk through each installation step one-by-one, starting with the container and finishing by cleaning up external access via an Nginx reverse proxy.

 ## Docker-Compose

 To start, create a directory for Authelia and create a `docker-compose.yml` file.

 ```sh
 mkdir ~/authelia
 nano ~/authelia/docker-compose.yml
 ```

 Within this file, paste the following content.
 If you prefer a different local port, modify the port on the left side of the colon on the `9091:9091` line.
 Be sure to modify the `TZ` variable to your timezone.

 ``` yml
 version: '3.3'